Paying for Private School

 • Investigate other funding sources.

-Pay the fees in two instalments.
+Pay the fees in two installments.

 Sign up with a tuition payment service and pay monthly installments.

-Note: not all schools accept all these plans.
+Note: Not all schools accept all these plans.
 Each school makes its own arrangements with a specific tuition payment service.
 These firms offer private school tuition payment plans:

 Borrow the funds you need.